 • Reduce watering of potted plants.
 They require much less water when the weather’s cooler.
 Take the chill off tap water by mixing in a small amount of hot water.
 It shouldn’t feel warm – just slightly tepid to the touch.
 This means it won’t shock the roots so much.

 • If the soil has any drainage problems, winter is the season when they’ll expose themselves.
 Use a garden fork to push vertical holes into heavy soils.
 Create surface drains to carry away excess moisture.
-Dig gypsum where possible into clay.
-Gypsum has a miraculous effect on most clay soils.
-It binds particles together, allowing air to get into the spaces between the particles and helping excess water to drain away.
-Deep layers of mulch on the soil can ensure that it remains cold and damp for three months or more.
-Hence, it can be a good idea to remove some of the thickness of mulch so that the sun can penetrate to warm up the soil.
+Apply gypsum to clay where possible.
+Gypsum has a miraculous effect on most clay soils; it binds particles together, allowing air to get into the spaces between the particles and helping excess water to drain away.

 • Fortunately, in our climate, winter doesn’t have to be bereft of colour.
 You can choose plenty of suitable varieties for planting now.
 Polyanthus, for example, are some of the prettiest winter-flowering plants.
 They bloom in a wide range of colours – blues, pinks, yellows, cream and white – often with a contrasting central eye.
 They’ll grow in light shade or full sun and, if the following summer doesn’t get too hot, they’ll produce an encore performance next year.